ese-msc/c-primer/_sources/part_one/02_hello_world.md

 Once you can run the programs, try using the variable based version to try changing the message:
 - What happens if you leave out the `\n` instruction in the C example?
-- Can you add a second line of text, fist in the same call to `printf`/`std::cout`, then by adding a second one?
+- Can you add a second line of text, first in the same call to `printf`/`std::cout`, then by adding a second one?

 ## Summary